Battle of Soledar: Frontline stalls (2 October – 27 December 2022)

 Repeated local Russian assaults on or near Soledar continued into October, with the Ukrainian General Staff reporting it repelled numerous assaults on Soledar throughout the month.
 On 19–20 October, Russian sources reported ongoing clashes in Soledar's industrial zone and that Russian troops had made minimal gains in the last five days.
 On 22–24 October, Russian sources reported the capture of an unspecified key street in the Soledar direction amid reports of ongoing house-to-house clashes in the area, particularly on Soledar's southeastern outskirts.
 The claims of Russian gains were not independently verified at the time.

-Clashes in the Soledar-Bakhmut area reportedly intensified in early November, as Wagner Group troops attempted to break Ukrainian defense lines in the area, seeking to encapsulate Bakhmut.
+Clashes in the Soledar-Bakhmut area reportedly intensified in early November, as Wagner Group fighters attempted to break Ukrainian defense lines in the area, seeking to encapsulate Bakhmut.
 The Ukrainians said they were repelling dozens of Russian attacks per day as the Soledar-Bakhmut-Donetsk city front became the epicenter of fighting in Ukraine, according to Ukrainian Deputy Defense Minister Hanna Maliar.
+The Wagner forces were led by frontline officer Anton Yelizarov, a paratrooper veteran who had "demonstrat[ed] competence across the shadow army's complete global portfolio".
 Despite this, the Russians made no notable gains in Soledar by 8 November.
 Clashes along the Soledar-Bakhmut front continued into December, with President Volodymyr Zelenskyy referring to the fighting on 3 December as "the hottest, most painful.
 We do everything to help our boys in this direction."
-On 14–16 December, Russian sources claimed that Wagner fighters had concluded clearing operations in Yakovlika, allowing for further assaults along Soledar's northeastern flank.
-The capture of Yakovlika prompted Ukraine to deploy a reserve battalion to Soledar to reinforce the front line, according to an LPR military officer.
+On 14–16 December, Russian sources claimed that Wagner fighters had concluded clearing operations in Yakovlivka, allowing for further assaults along Soledar's northeastern flank.
+The capture of Yakovlivka prompted Ukraine to deploy a reserve battalion to Soledar to reinforce the front line, according to an LPR military officer.

 By late December 2022, much of the fighting in the region centered around Bakhmut, with Soledar, located 15 kilometers from Bakhmut, seen as a satellite stronghold protecting the city's northeastern flank and supply lines.
 Much of Soledar had been reduced to ruins amid continuous Russian shelling, air strikes, and minor ground assaults against Ukrainian resistance.
 Russian forces captured the village of Bakhmutske, located along Soledar's southern flank, on 27 December.
 On 29 December, Ukrainian presidential adviser Oleksii Arestovych said Ukraine was suffering "heavy troop losses" along the Soledar-Bakhmut front, although insisted Russian assault troops were suffering even higher casualties.